§ 4-19-12. Disposition of animals.

 (3) Shooting is performed by highly skilled and trained personnel utilizing a weapon, ammunition of suitable caliber, and other characteristics, and proper placement of the shot to produce an instantaneous death by a single gunshot.

 (2) No dog officer shall be granted a dealer's license.
-Each application for a dealer's license shall include a statement made under oath, that neither the applicant or any member or employee of the firm, partnership, or corporation making application is a dog officer within the meaning of this chapter.
+Each application for a dealer's license shall include a statement made under oath, that neither the applicant, nor any member or employee of the firm, partnership, or corporation making application, is a dog officer within the meaning of this chapter.

-(3) A dog officer, or incorporated humane society, upon taking custody of any animal in the course of their official duties, shall immediately make a record of the matter in the manner prescribed by the director and the record shall include a description of the animal including color, breed, sex, reason for seizure, location of seizure, the owner's name and address if known and all license or other identification numbers if any.
+(3) A dog officer, or other licensed releasing agency, upon taking custody of any animal in the course of his, her, or its official duties, shall immediately make a record of the matter in the manner prescribed by the director and the record shall include a description of the animal, including: color, breed, sex, reason for seizure, location of seizure, the owner's name and address if known, and all license or other identification numbers if any.
 Complete information relating to the disposition of the animal, including compliance with the provisions of §§ 4-19-16 and 4-19-18 and any legal actions taken to uphold and enforce this law, shall be added in the manner provided by the director immediately after disposition.
 The information shall be forwarded monthly to the department of environmental management.

 (c) This section shall not apply to any research laboratories or facilities of any hospital, college, or university within the state.